jeremyf/take-on-development/chapters/modes_of_development.md

 * **Goal:** To assimilate lessons learned and convey those lessons in a digestible format.
 * **Method:** Write concise posts.
 Build from previous posts.
 Explore ideas.
 Offer links to supporting evidence.
 Highlight lessons learned.
 Take a risk.
 Accept amendments.

-### Reviewing
+### Refactoring

-* Refactoring the first pass to a bearable solution
+* **Goal:** To move the code to a more expressive state.
-* Writing an off-hand commit message
+* **Method:** Create a new branch.
+Baby step commits, the messages are disposable.
+Craft the final commit message.
+If new ideas bubble up, create another branch and explore.
+A flurry of commits, sometimes spanning multiple branches.
+Each branch an atomic concept.
+* **Caveat:** Once the refactor is complete, prepare a pull request.

-* Reviewing a branch not yet ready for pull request review
+### Reviewing a branch not yet ready for pull request review

-* Reflection
+### Unearth a Problem

+* **Goal:** To identify a problem and how this problem manifests
+* **Method:** Ask lots of questions.
+Poke and prod at assumptions.
+Review commit logs to see if there is churn on a particular constellation of files.
+Challenge each and every "We should do [better at]..." there is a problem in there, noodle on it.
+Roll it around.